 PayPal Co-Founder Skeptical About Bitcoin’s Everyday Use

-Marcus explained that a fragment of a Bitcoin on top of lightning is like a small packet data packet on the internet for value.
+Marcus explained that a fragment of a itcoin">Bitcoin on top of lightning is like a small packet data packet on the internet for value.
 Users can send any currency they like and receive any money of their choice on the other side, but lightning is acting as the real-time, low-cost, and cash final settlement layer in between.

 Marcus’s views are similar to those of Jack Mallers, CEO of Strike, whose company also leverages Lightning for cheaper global currency transfers.
 The wallet app now allows lightning-based remittances to 65 countries like Argentina, Nigeria, and Ghana, where users can receive transactions as local currency within their bank account.